jeftegoes/AwsOverview/README.md

 ## 8.16.
 AWS Glue

-- **AWS Glue is a fully managed extract, transform, and load (ETL) service that makes it easy for customers to prepare and load their data for analytics.**
+- **AWS Glue is a fully managed extract, transform, and load (ETL) service that makes it easy for customers to prepare and load their data for analytics.** [AWS Glue](AWS%20Glue.md)
-- Managed extract, transform, and load (ETL) service.
-- Useful to prepare and transform data for analytics.
-- Fully serverless service.
-- Glue Data Catalog: catalog of datasets.
-  - **The AWS Glue Data Catalog is a central repository to store structural and operational metadata for all your data assets.
-For a given data set, you can store its table definition, physical location, add business relevant attributes, as well as track how this data has changed over time.**
-  - Can be used by Athena, Redshift, EMR.

 ## 8.17.
 DMS - Database Migration Service